Read or buy our book, Build: Elements of an Effective Software Organization →

 9. Delegate nit-picking to a computer

 Whenever a reviewer spends their time nit-picking on small details, consider if it could be an automated check.
-Automatic check will always be enforced, while the human process relies on the reviewers' memories and moods to reject an anti-pattern.
+Automatic checks will always be enforced, while the human process relies on the reviewers’ memories and moods to reject an anti-pattern.

 For example, our ESLint rules enforce a consistent usage of certain terminology across the product.
 This is far more effective than documentation that would list the correct spelling of each word.